apache/druid/docs/multi-stage-query/concepts.md

 with dimension-based pruning but those generated with `INSERT` cannot.
 For more information about the requirements for dimension-based pruning, see [Clustering](#clustering).

-To insert [ARRAY types](../querying/arrays.md), be sure to set context flag `"arrayIngestMode":"array"` which allows ARRAY types to be stored in segments.
-This flag is not enabled by default.

 For more information about the syntax, see [INSERT](./reference.md#insert).

 <a name="replace"></a>